NSoiffer/MathCAT/docs/index.md

 * ✓ May: Release MathCAT as NVDA add-on
 * ✓ June: C/C++ interface for MathCAT
 * ✓ Late spring/summer: develop GUI interface for setting user preferences
-* ✓ June/July: Add Chemistry-specific speech
+* ✓ July - Oct: Add Chemistry-specific speech
-* July/Aug: vacation 😎
+* July/Aug/Sept: vacation 😎 and conference
-* Sept: work on UEB->MathML translation and explore UEB->Nemeth math translator
-* Fall: potentially work on 2D Nemeth generation along with Nemeth input
+* Fall:
 * Nov/Dec: Work on at least one translation of MathCAT to another language (pushed back from late spring)
-* Winter, Spring: work with translators to hopefully add many languages
+* Winter, Spring 2023: work with translators to hopefully add many languages
+* Winter, Spring 2023: work on UEB->MathML translation and explore UEB->Nemeth math translator
+* Winter, Spring 2023: potentially work on 2D Nemeth generation along with Nemeth input

 These plans are very tentative and will likely change based on feedback from users and AT developers.
 I also have commitments for working on the MathML spec, so that can also delay some of these dates.
-A broken ankle also slowed me down considerably in the spring and summer.
+A broken ankle also slowed me down in more ways than one in the spring and summer (2022).

 # Documentation for different MathCAT Users